China's slowdown spells trouble for migrant workers' pensions

 Forcing manufacturers to start contributing more to their workers' retirement funds now will be tough though, given that slowing growth and rising costs are already causing factory closures and layoffs.

-But doing nothing risks inciting more labour unrest, a central concern of Chinese leaders.
+But doing nothing risks inciting more labor unrest, a central concern of Chinese leaders.

 The number of strikes in 2014 rose to 1,378 compared to 656 the year before, according to Hong Kong advocacy group China Labor Bulletin.
 Some of that growth was due to migrant workers protesting over their pension arrangements, an issue that rarely caused strikes until last year.